kubermatic/docs/content/kubeone/master/workers/static_workers.en.md

 weight = 2
 +++

-Starting with version `v1.0.0` (currently unreleased, need to build from master) , KubeOne Added support for provisioning Kubernetes clusters with static worker nodes.
+KubeOne Static Workers are worker nodes provisioned by KubeOne using kubeadm.
+Similar to the control plane nodes, it's expected that the user will create and maintain instances for static worker nodes.

-This is useful in cases where the infrastructure provider is not supported by [machine-controller][1].
-In this case, KubeOne will use the static worker nodes provided in the cluster configuration.
+This is useful in cases where the infrastructure provider is not [natively-supported][supported-providers].
+In this case, KubeOne will use the static worker nodes provided in the KubeOne Configuration Manifest.

-Static workers are defined similarly to the control plane hosts, but they have their own API field `staticWorkers`:
+Static Workers Nodes are defined similarly to the control plane hosts, but they have their own API field called `staticWorkers`:

 ```yaml
 # The list of nodes can be overwritten by providing Terraform output.